Credit Card Rewards 101: Getting the Most Out of Your Credit Card

 Travel Miles

-As the name suggests, this type of rewards credit card allows you to earn airline miles in exchange for your spending with the card.
+As the name suggests, this type of rewards credit card allows you to earn airline miles in exchange for your spending responsibly with a credit card.
 You can either get a card affiliated with a specific airline or a more general travel rewards credit card.

-Unlike cash-back rewards, where the value is pretty straightforward, the valuation of airline miles can vary by card, which is something to consider when weighing a preference for credit card miles or cash-back rewards.
-The value of an airline mile can range from just under 1 cent per mile up to around 2 cents.
+Unlike cash back rewards, where the value is pretty straightforward, the valuation of airline miles can vary by card.
+This is worth evaluating when deciding between credit card miles or cash-back rewards.
+The value of an airline mile can usually range from just under one cent per mile up to around two cents.

 Points